Doodle cubes are a fun art activity for kids that allows them to see how their 2D designs can translate into 3D designs. Great for spatial awareness!

 - Glue and/or tape

-- Step Two Doodle!
-Or paint or draw…but here’s the BIG TIP: Try and start a line or color block on the tick marks along each side of the cube.
-This will guarantee that the lines will continue around the side of of the cube and appear to flow.
+Here’s the BIG TIP: Try and start a line or color block on the tick marks along each side of the cube.
+This will guarantee that the lines will continue around the side of the cube and appear to flow.
 You can also use the letters to find the matching side of the cube.

 Doodle Cubes Look Like…